Columbus Circle: Conversion to traffic circle

-Mid-20th century configurations
+Alterations

 The bidirectional traffic pattern through Columbus Circle failed to eliminate congestion.
 In 1941, engineers with the New York City Parks Department and the Manhattan Borough President's office formed a tentative agreement to redesign Columbus Circle yet again.
 "Local" and "express" lanes would segregate north–south traffic passing within the circle.
 Local north–south traffic and all east–west traffic would go around the circle's perimeter in a counterclockwise direction, along a 45 ft roadway.
 Through north–south traffic on Broadway, Eighth Avenue, and Central Park West would use two 71 ft divided roadways with 5 ft landscaped medians, running in chords on either side of the Columbus monument.
 Traffic from southbound Broadway and northbound Eighth Avenue would use the western chord, and northbound Broadway and southbound Central Park West would use the eastern chord.
 The center of the circle would be refurbished with a tree-lined plaza, and pedestrian traffic from the north and south would be able to pass through the center of the circle.
 The exit into Columbus Circle from West Drive would be eliminated, and the entrance to West Drive would be relocated.
 In a related development, the 59th Street trolley route's tracks would be removed.
 This was crucial to the reorganization of the circle, as the trolley had already been discontinued.